 In addition to the correlation of absolute abundance, we also tested if the relative amounts of transcripts and proteins, across the time course, show any correlation.
 We account for the underlying dynamics of the time courses by considering two limiting cases.
 At one extreme we assume each protein has a degradation rate slower than the time scale of the experiment.
 At the other extreme we assume each protein is degraded on a time scale that is fast compared to the time scale of the experiment.
 In the first limiting case proteins integrate their transcript levels over time.
 In the second limiting case (relative) protein levels track with their (relative) transcript level.
 If a protein is not integrally or proportionally related to its transcript it could be due to an intermediate protein degradation rate, saturation effects, or some other post-translational regulation or nonlinearity.
 Plotted in figure 2 C and D are histograms of the Spearman correlation coefficients (ρ) calculated for protein vs. the integral of its transcript and protein vs. its transcript, respectively.
-Approximately 15% of the proteins correlate highly (ρ>0.75) with the integral of their transcripts where as approximately 20% correlate highly with proportional levels of RNA.
-There is no overlap between the two sets.
+Approximately 15% of the proteins correlated highly (ρ>0.75) with the integral of their transcripts where as approximately 20% correlated highly with proportional levels of RNA.
+There s no overlap between the two sets.

 Correlation of expression between genes in the same operon

 Genes within an operon are co-transcribed as a single RNA and thus are likely to be under the same transcriptional control.
-Our RNAseq data shows high correlation between pairs of genes within an operon (figure 3A), demonstrating nearly identical transcriptional regulation within operons.
-In contrast to the mRNA, pair-wise correlation between protein profiles of genes within the same operon show very little correlation overall (figure 3B).
+Our RNAseq data showed high correlation between pairs of genes within an operon (figure 3A), demonstrating nearly identical transcriptional regulation within operons.
+In contrast to the mRNA, pair-wise correlation between protein profiles of genes within the same operon showed very little correlation overall (figure 3B).
 As an example, proteins in an operon that have relatively high correlation, show differences in their changing expression over time (figure 3C,D).
-On the other hand, mRNAs within an operon are nearly indistinguishable in their profiles as seen by the representative emrKY operon (figure 3E).
+On the other hand, mRNAs within an operon are nearly indistinguishable in their profiles, as seen by the representative emrKY operon (figure 3E).
 Differences in translational efficiency between genes, localization, feedback, or other post-translational modifications could contribute to the lack of correlation seen in protein profiles of genes in the same operon<ref>.
 Our data demonstrates that genes closer together within an operon are more likely to have correlated protein profiles (see figure 3C) evidence that distance between genes is a strong indicator of translational regulation.

 RNA and Protein time course classification